 In January 2010, Social Education dedicated its issue to teaching about China.
 The purpose of this issue - the first since 1985 focused entirely on China (p.
-7)1 - called for teachers to move past "outdated assumptions; encourage further study about this important, changing, vast and varied nation; and provide an improved education for students."
+7)2 - called for teachers to move past "outdated assumptions; encourage further study about this important, changing, vast and varied nation; and provide an improved education for students."
 The editors' call for challenging outdated assumptions and Cold War stereotypes intrigued me, and I eagerly read through the issue.
 With just over 10 years since that issue of Social Education, we find ourselves in the midst of a global pandemic; a pandemic that has resulted in "racialized fear [manifested] in public discourse" (Dillard, 2020).

 Fear tropes surrounding China/Chinese people, and by extension Asian Americans, are historically entrenched, dating back to 19th century immigration and Chinese exclusion.
 Media discourse has been especially prominent in how these narratives pervade, as content-based resources, i.e. the textbook, often focus on Ancient China and Communist China, with little if any, historicizing in between.
-In the mid-19th century.
+In the mid-19th century exploitation of Asian immigrations.

-Junk science about people from Asia was used to justify laws leading to exclusion and exploitation of Asian immigrations.
 It solidified fear and phobia against Chinese people.
 The "yellow peril" narrative was born.
-It's a racist term that plays on the idea that Asian people would disrupt or harm Westerners' way of life (Dillard, 2020).
+It's a racist term that plays on the idea that Asian people would disrupt or harm Westerners' way of life.
+(Dillard, 2020).